Solo Travel Guide

 Join Group Tours

-Group tours are perfect for meeting people.
-Volcano hikes, Tikal tours, and Semuc Champey adventures naturally bring solo travelers together.
+Volcano hikes, Tikal tours, Semuc Champey adventures naturally bring solo travelers together.

 Take Spanish Classes

-Spanish schools in Antigua and San Pedro are social hubs.
-You'll meet other students, attend cultural activities, and often stay with host families.
+Spanish schools in Antigua and San Pedro are social hubs. $5-7/hour, with organized afternoon activities.

 Attend Hostel Events

-Most hostels organize pub crawls, family dinners, game nights, and day trips.
-These are designed specifically for solo travelers to connect.
+Most hostels organize pub crawls, family dinners, game nights, and day trips for solo travelers to connect.

 Use Travel Apps